Sheikhharis50/copy_file_gcp_to_sftp/README.md

-# Copy File Google Cloud Bucket To SFTP
+# Copy File from Google Cloud Bucket to SFTP